illescasDaniel/SimplePrefs/README.md

     var person: Person = .init(name: "John") // must conform to `Codable` }

-// Only necessary for `SimplePrefs.UserDefaultsKey`
+// Only necessary for `SimplePrefs.UserDefaults`
 extension UserPreferences: UserDefaultsKey {
     // It is recommended to use custom key values like these in order to save
     // unique keys into userDefaults (in case you use the same user defaults suite for